-Orange County Income Tax Evasion Lawyer
+Orange Country Income Tax Evasion Defense Lawyer

 The IRS and Department of Justice take extremely aggressive measures where income tax evasion is suspected.
 If you are being charged or investigated for attempting to defeat or evade your income tax payment or assessment, you could be facing a felony criminal record, tens or hundreds of thousands of dollars in fines, and years in prison.
 With so much at stake, you need professional support and aggressive legal representation on your side.
 At The Tax Law Offices of David W. Klasing, have an Orange County income tax evasion lawyer that has more than 20 years of experience represent you, and offer you the combined legal and financial acumen of tax attorneys and accountants.
 To schedule a confidential case evaluation, call our law offices at (800) 681-1295 today.

 When Can You Be Charged with Tax Evasion?

 In order to understand the grounds for tax evasion charges, you need to understand how the offense is defined.
 Also referred to as “attempt to evade or defeat tax,” income tax evasion essentially means that a defendant took deliberate actions to try and avoid paying his or her full tax obligations.
 However, in accordance with Section 7201 of the Internal Revenue Code, there are actually two subcategories of income tax evasion:

 - Willful attempts to defeat or evade tax assessment.
 The IRS reports that in many cases, the taxpayer will either file a false return which contains inaccurate information, or will falsely claim deductions which are not actually applicable.
 This is not the same as an attempt to avoid paying the tax — it’s an attempt to prevent tax obligations from being accurately assessed in the first place.